 - Final Thoughts

-9 Benefits of Journaling on Your Health and Mental Well-Being
+9 Benefits of Journaling for Mental Health and Overall Well-being

 There's a solid link between being happy and practicing mindfulness.
 When you’re being mindful, you’re only focusing on the present–and writing in a journal helps you be present by putting aside hardships from the past and preventing you from thinking about anxieties about the future.

-There are so many documented benefits of practicing mindfulness, some of which include helping improve your sleep, reducing stress, and allowing you to engage in an overall healthier lifestyle.
+There are so many documented benefits of practicing mindfulness, including helping improve your sleep, reducing stress, and allowing you to engage in an overall healthier lifestyle.
 And the more mindful you can be, the easier your everyday life will be as well.

 Journaling brings your wandering mind back to being able to focus and actively engage with the present moment and your current thoughts–and this state of awareness in itself is practicing mindfulness.
 Journaling will help you learn to be alert and concentrate in the moment.